 With all of the resources available on the internet, there’s little that still has to be done in-person at the dealership or lender.
 You can comparison shop for financing and fill out loan applications online.
 In some cases, you can sign the loan documents electronically and have them transfer the funds directly to the dealership.

 You can also do much of your car shopping online.
 A good place to start is with our new car rankings and reviews and used car rankings and reviews.
 Our rankings are based on the consensus opinion of the top automotive journalists in the U.S., blended with quantifiable information about safety, predicted reliability, and several other factors.
 Our reviews are designed to answer the questions shoppers tell us are critical to their leasing and buying decisions.

 Once you have an idea about the car you want, you can start contacting the internet sales department of dealerships.
 You can see their inventory online and negotiate the price of a vehicle by email or phone.
-If you agree on a deal, they can have the paperwork ready so you can minimize – or even eliminate – your time in the showroom.
+If you agree on a deal, the dealership can send you the paperwork for electronic signing or have it ready so you can minimize (or even eliminate) your time in the showroom.

 In short, the more of the car-buying process that can happen outside of the dealership, the better.

 One way to avoid going out into the community is to take advantage of a dealership’s home delivery option.
 Not all dealerships will deliver directly to your home, but it’s a good idea to ask if it’s possible.
 Though not all locations participate, many Chevrolet, Buick, GMC, and Cadillac dealers will deliver cars to your home or office through GM’s “Shop.
 Click.
 Drive.” program.

 Ford has announced that more than 75% of their dealers are now able to deliver vehicles to your door.